-To unlink the currently linked module, call DMR ID 4000 (either using the Quick Call on the web interface, or using a transceiver).
+To unlink the currently linked module, call DMR ID 4000.
 To connect to module A, call DMR ID 4001, for module B call DMR ID 4002 and so on.

 DMRplus dongle connector

 You can use this connector to connect to a network which supports the DMRplus dongle protocol like DMRplus, Phoenix, DMR-MARC, XLX.